meis/satm/README.md

-# satm
+# Snake Against The Machine

-Snake Against The Machine
+Snake game developed in PyGame (Sept 2010)